 Enable deep links in your app

 If you already have deep links enabled in your mobile app, you can use Alexa for Apps to call those existing deep links.
-If you're new to deep links and want to add them to your mobile application, see the following resources.
+If you're new to deep links and want to add them to your app, see the following resources:

-- To enable Universal Links, follow the instructions from Apple at Universal Links for Developers.
+- To enable universal links, follow the instructions from Apple at Universal Link.